gklyne/DMO_Experiment/CIDOC_CRM_PROV.md

             crm:P45_consists_of ex:Spruce
           ] .

-Thus we can extend the table to include:
+We can now extend the table above to include:

 PROV property               | CIDOC CRM encoding        | Comment
 -------------               | ------------------        | -------